tomaschyly/FileCtor/README.md

 ![Files & directory view](/screenshots/FileCtor-Files.png)

 There are multiple script Snippets installed with the app.
 They will give you some functionality right away, without having to write your own first.
-Then you can ofcourse write and save your own.
+Then you can of course write and save your own.

 ![Saved code snippets](/screenshots/FileCtor-Snippets.png)